Greek lawmakers to vote on major defense pact with France - NewsBreak

 Greek lawmakers to vote on major defense pact with France

-ATHENS, Greece -- Greece’s lawmakers were poised Thursday to ratify a landmark defense deal with France that includes a mutual assistance clause in case of an armed attack against either — a pact that has irked fellow NATO member Turkey.
+ATHENS, Greece (AP) — Greece’s lawmakers were debating and voting Thursday on a broad five-year defense pact signed last week with France which includes a clause of mutual assistance in case of attack by a third party.

-The five-year agreement was announced in Paris last week by Prime Minister Kyriakos Mitsotakis and French President Emmanuel Macron.
-Greece also announced plans to buy three French frigates, a deal due to be finalized by the end of the year.
+Prime Minister Kyriakos Mitsotakis signed the deal with French President Emmanuel Macron during a Sept.
+28 visit to Paris, during which Greece also announced it would be buying three French frigates for the Greek navy.

+The purchase and defense deal come at a time of generally increased tension between Greece and its fellow NATO member and neighbor Turkey over energy exploration rights in the eastern Mediterranean.

-“For the first time, an explicit and unequivocal military assistance clause is provided in the case of a third party attack on one of the two states,” Mitsotakis told lawmakers.
-“We all know ... who is threatening whom with a casus belli (a cause for war) in the eastern Mediterranean.”
+“For the first time, an explicit and unequivocal military assistance clause is provided in the case of a third party attack on one of the two states,” Mitsotakis said.
+“We all know … who is threatening whom with a casus belli in the eastern Mediterranean.”

-The agreement, expected to be approved with a comfortable majority, is opposed by the main left-wing opposition party Syriza which argued that it imposes too many concessions on Athens including the risk of involvement in France’s overseas military operations.

-Greece is pinning much of its defense strategy on close military cooperation with France and the United States as it remains locked in a volatile dispute with neighbor Turkey over sea and airspace boundaries.
+Turkey has said it would be a casus belli — a cause for war — if Greece extends its territorial waters from the current six to 12 nautical miles in the Aegean Sea between the two countries.

+Turkey argues such a move would turn the Aegean into essentially a Greek sea.
+Athens maintains it has the right to extend to 12 nautical miles in accordance with the U.N.
+Convention on the Law of the Sea, and recently extended its western territorial waters, in the Ionian Sea facing Italy, to 12 nautical miles.

 The idea of collective defense is a principal tenet of NATO, of which both Greece and France are members, as is Turkey.
 Article 5 of the alliance’s treaty stipulates that an attack on one member nation is considered an attack on all.